mandrasch/ddev-pull-wp-generator/README.md

-# DDEV WP Boilerplate Generator
+# DDEV pull wp generator

 Generate DDEV config files to pull a site via SSH and git-manage your child theme.